Decisive moments in history of computing

-Decisive Moments in Computer History: Twenty-one historical miniatures:
+The following are the possible chapter titles—cryptically evocative—of Decisive Moments in Computer History: Twenty-three historical miniatures:

-- The use of the abacus and the Hanging Gardens of Babylon.
+- The use of the abacus at the Hanging Gardens of Babylon.

 - Charles Babbage’s difference engine and Analytical Engine.

-- On computable numbers, the Enigma codebreaking at Bletchley Park, and the Turing test.
+- On computable numbers, Enigma codes, and Turing tests.

 - Truth is binary.
 Shannon’s information theory.